-Here are a few tips I’ve found to improve your quality of sleep.
+Here are 4 tips I’ve found to improve my quality of sleep.

 What have you done to help yourself fall asleep?
 To improve your quality of sleep?
 What do you do to help yourself stay asleep?
 Have you found a trick that works for you?
 Have you tried the things I’ve listed and found that they worked (or didn’t) for you?
 Let me know.